Refinitiv/Real-Time-SDK/Java/Ema/TestTools/QATools/qa_readme.txt

        -m 4: Request source diretory with serviceId and filter if specified Also request item using serviceId after a sleep if sleeptime is specified
+       -m 5: Request source directory without serviceName or ID and a filter if specified.
-    -s <sleeptime>:  Amount of time specified in seconds to wait before making an item request.
+             Also request item usin serviceName after a sleep if specified -s <sleeptime>:  Amount of time specified in seconds to wait before making an item request.
 This only applies to -m 2 -m 4